utopictown/tweetburner/README.md

     cd tweetburner
     ```
 2. **Prepare tweet list
-   - Replace tweets.json with tweets.js from twitter archive
+   - Copy tweets.js from twitter archive to root directory
-   - delete `window.YTD.tweets.part0 = ` from file, the goal is to make it a valid .json file
+   - Copy like.js from twitter archive to root directory (needed if you want to do unlike as well)

 3. **Set up the environment and install dependencies**